Gwen Stefani Shares Throwback Photo Of Blake Shelton, Instagram Has Mixed Feelings About Her Post

 When it comes to Blake Shelton’s hair, Gwen Stefani just doesn’t seem to care what it looks like.

 On Thursday, Gwen took to Instagram to share a throwback photo of her country singer boyfriend.
-In the black and white snapshot, young Blake is sporting a hairdo that’s much different than the short, wavy locks that his fans have grown accustomed to.
+In the black-and-white snapshot, young Blake is sporting a hairdo that’s much different from the short, wavy locks that his fans have grown accustomed to.
 Earlier in his music career, the aspiring star’s signature hairstyle was a dark and luxurious mullet, with feathered bangs in the front and wild, shoulder-length curls in the back.

 In Gwen’s old photo, Blake doesn’t seem to feel self-conscious about rocking a haircut that would later be ridiculed and mocked.
 He’s confidently staring at the camera with a slight smile on his face, and he has his arms crossed.
 One thing that hasn’t changed since the snapshot was taken is Blake’s love of plaid shirts, but he doesn’t usually wear them tucked in these days.